- Children Diagnosed With Cancer: Financial and Insurance Issues

 Will children covered by Medicaid, CHIP, or Children’s Special Health Services be treated the same as children covered by private health plans?

 Children and teens should get the same quality of care, the same state-of-the-art treatment, and any other services available – no matter who pays for it.
-If parents have any questions or concerns about this, they should speak with the pediatric oncologist in charge of their child’s care or with another member of the cancer care team.
+If parents have any questions or concerns about this, they should speak with the pediatric oncologist in charge of their child’s care or with another member of their child’s cancer care team.

 Veterans’ and military benefits may help children